slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'All guns are loaded.' -- Kevin Kelly*

-- on scaling: What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
+- What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
 But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.
-- The power of compounding: you can achieve anything, if you stop trying to do everything.
-- Warnings: Finding cassandras to stop catastrophes.
-The “Cassandras” featured in R.P’s book are experts in their field. these people are data driven
+- Finding cassandras to stop catastrophes.
+The “Cassandras” are experts in their field.
+These people are data driven.
 -->

 > *'Give me a lever long enough, and a place to stand, and I will move the earth.' -- Archimedes*